Enumerating Polytropes: The Polytrope Complex

 \section{The Polytrope Complex}

-In this section we state and prove our main results on the structure of the polytrope complex $\GFP$.
-First, we show in Section \ref{subsec:interior} that in $\mathcal{P}_n^\circ$, $\GFP$ \emph{equals} the \emph{bipartite binomial} fan $\mathcal{BB}_n$.
-Thus, open cones of $\GFP$ are indexed by inequalities amongst bipartite binomials.
-We use this fact to compute the six types of maximal polytropes for $n = 4$.
-In Section \ref{subsec:boundary}, we recall $\mathcal{F}_n$, the fan of linearity of the polytrope map in \cite{tran.combi}, which is a coarsening of $\mathcal{GF}_n$.
-Proposition \ref{prop:open.cone.gf} characterizes the standard monomials in the open cones of $\mathcal{GF}_n$ in terms of modified bipartite binomials and compatible trees which index cones of $\mathcal{F}_n$.
-Altogether these results grant Theorem~\ref{thm:main}, which characterizes $\GFP$ as the refinement of $\mathcal{F}_n$ and $\mathcal{BB}_n$ restricted to $\mathcal{P}_n$.
+With Theorem \ref{thm:ds.analogue}, one can use a Gr\"obner fan computation software such as \textsf{gfan} \cite{gfan} to enumerate polytropes.
+However, this does not necessarily elucidate the combinatorial structure of tropical types of polytropes.
+In this section we state and prove our main results on the structure of the polytrope complex $\GFP$, Theorem \ref{thm:S} and \ref{thm:main}.
+These state that $\GFP$ equals the refinement of the polyhedral complex $\mathcal{P}_n$ by the \emph{bipartite binomial} fan $\mathcal{BB}_n$.
+In particular, the open cones of $\GFP$, which are in bijection to maximal polytropes by Lemma \ref{lem:maximal}, are indexed by inequalities amongst bipartite binomials.
+As an example, we use this fact to compute the six types of maximal polytropes for $n = 4$ by hand.